-Infective stage (I.S): The stage by which the infection takes place.

-Diagnostic stage (D.S): The stage by which we can diagnose the parasitic infection (disease).
+- Infective stage (I.S): The stage by which the infection takes place. - ❖ Diagnostic stage (D.S): The stage by which we can diagnose the parasitic infection (disease).

-Habitat: The natural site or location where the Le nost le spafasite i Le x parasite lives. all iver all all a شخص حامل للمرجد.
-Carrier: A host in a state of equilibrium with parasite without or with minimal symptoms of the disease, but & asymptomatic patient but can transfer he is infective to others. the disease to another humman.
-So we should give him treatment.
-Zoonosis: Transmission of an infection from animal No from animal to man. to man either directly or indirectly via intermediate Zoonosis K if the animal has avole in the life cycle of paracite - we call it zoonostic host.
+- + Habitat: The natural site or location where the parasite lives. - ❖ Carrier: A host in a state of equilibrium with parasite without or with minimal symptoms of the disease, but he is infective to others. - ❖ Zoonosis: Transmission of an infection from animal to man either directly or indirectly via intermediate host.